The keto diet has been around for years but it undoubtedly remains one of the most popular, and well researched, weight

-On keto, your insulin (the fat-storing hormone) levels drop, which allows your fat cells to travel to the liver and get converted into ketones – an alternative fuel for the body, which effectively turns your body into a fat-burning machine.
+On the keto diet, your insulin (the fat-storing hormone) levels drop, which allows your fat cells to travel to the liver and get converted into ketones (an alternative fuel for the body).
+This effectively turns your body into a fat-burning machine.

 The end goal of a properly maintained keto diet is to force your body into this metabolic state through starvation of carbohydrates instead of a starvation of calories.

 Foods to eat on the keto diet

 The most important thing for reaching ketosis is to avoid eating too many carbs and choose low carb recipes.
 The fewer carbs, the more effective results you’ll see.